“You are more powerful than you know and they fear the day you discover it!”

 *If you feel like you need a more detailed understanding of how you can change your life for the better, please read my essay on how I changed my life HERE

-** If you would like to take a test to explore your creative potential, you can go HERE (please note this is NOT the test used by George Land — which seems to have never been made public)
+** If you would like to take a test to explore your creative potential, you can go HERE (please note this is NOT the test used by George Land — which, despite the results being made public, the actual test itself seems to have have been kept private)

 1] George Land, Beth Jarman (1992), Breakpoint and Beyond: Mastering the Future – Today